Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 The FDA, however, has a different take focused on public health.
 The agency has expressed significant concerns about the safety of Delta-8 products.
 The FDA has issued warnings to consumers about potential health risks, the intoxicating effects, and the lack of regulatory oversight in the market.
 They’ve also sent warning letters to companies making unsubstantiated health claims.
 The FDA’s cautious stance reminds us that just because a product is federally legal doesn’t mean it has been approved as safe.

-The Current Federal Stance on Delta-8
+The DEA's Stance on Synthetic Cannabinoids

 So, where do things stand today?
 At the federal level, Delta-8 THC remains in a legal but delicate position.
 It is permissible under the 2018 Farm Bill as long as it is derived from hemp and meets the Delta-9 THC requirement.
 However, this status is far from secure.
 The legal loophole that allows for its sale is under constant review, and there is ongoing debate among lawmakers and regulators about how to handle intoxicating hemp-derived cannabinoids.